Skip to content

 Here are some editing tips and tricks for you, me, and all the writers we know!
 And don’t know, too ….

-Because if you did NaNoWriMo recently, then now is right about the time you might start to thinking about attacking the editing beast.
+Because if you did NaNoWriMo recently, then a few months later is right about the time you might start to thinking about attacking the editing beast.
 Or maybe you just don’t want to look at it yet.
 And that’s perfectly fine.

 However, you need to edit it eventually.
 Since professional editors cost money, it will pay for you to do some of the work early.